 - A degree in arboriculture, urban forestry, traditional forestry, or horticulture that is part of a national qualifications framework or is from a college or university.

-- A national certification or certificate in arboriculture (see a complete list in the TRAQ handbook)
+- A national certification or certificate in arboriculture (see a complete list in the TRAQ application guide)

 - ASCA Registered Consulting Arborist (RCA) status

-- Licensing or Certification from an approved state/province program (see a complete list in the TRAQ handbook)
+- Licensing or Certification from an approved state/province program (see a complete list in the TRAQ application guide)

 - SAF Certified Forester